 Stop by to learn about aviation, your local airport, and ask how you too can become a pilot.

-The US Coast Guard will have a helicopter at the airport in the morning for people to come look at and learn about.
-Depending on availability, an air ambulance helicopter may also be present.
+Depending on availability, an air ambulance helicopter may be present for people to look at.
 Several other static display aircraft may be at the airport at different times during the day.

 The club will offer plane rides to the public for $25 per person.
 The minimum age for riders is age 3.
 For safety reasons, riders must be capable of boarding the aircraft without assistance and operating a seatbelt.
 The club uses a reservation system that has worked very well.
 A time slot is assigned to the ticket holder, and they can wander and do other things, and not have to stand in a long line.
 The rides are very popular.